Conventional 97 Loan. 3% Down Homebuying Without Using FHA

 Neither Conventional 97 nor FHA are “better” for everyone.
 Each has its merits.
 In general:

-• Homebuyers with higher credit and strong employment history will likely pay less overall with a conventional loan.
+Homebuyers with higher credit scores and a strong employment history will likely pay less overall with a conventional loan.

-• Those with lower credit or tougher scenarios may pay less and be approved more easily with FHA.
+Those with lower credit scores or more complex financial situations might pay less and be approved more easily with FHA.

-As a quick example, someone with a 640 credit score would pay over $400 per month on a $300,000 loan using Conventional 97, but only $137 with FHA.
-But someone with a 760 credit score would pay about the same for conventional PMI as for FHA mortgage insurance, potentially making conventional the better choice.
+As a quick example, someone with a 640 credit score would pay more than $400 per month on a $300,000 loan using Conventional 97 but only $137 with FHA.
+However, someone with a 760 credit score would pay about the same for conventional PMI as for FHA mortgage insurance, potentially making a conventional loan the better choice.

-The best plan is to have a lender run both scenarios for your exact situation, then weigh the current and future costs of each.
+The best plan is to have a lender run both scenarios for your exact situation, then weigh the current and future costs of each loan program.

 Cost

-Surprisingly, FHA is the cheaper monthly option for most situations.
-This is due to less expensive mortgage insurance and lower rates, thanks to strong government backing.
-Following is a chart showing Conventional 97 costs versus FHA for someone with a 720 credit score.
+Surprisingly, FHA is the cheaper monthly option for many situations.
+This is due to less expensive mortgage insurance premiums and lower interest rates, thanks to strong government backing.
+The chart below shows the difference in monthly payments for a borrower using Conventional 97 versus FHA for someone with a 720 credit score.

 Which is Better: Conventional 97 or FHA?